LuXDAmore/LuXDAmore/README.md

 💼 I'm a Senior front-end developer (15+ years), specialized in Vue/Nuxt websites/applications.
 I'm also a Vue/Nuxt community contributor (modules and plugins).
-I've also been a speaker at the VueJs Day in Italy.
+I've also been a speaker at the [International VueJs Day in Italy 📽️](https://www.youtube.com/watch?v=4-HyGHAIOcY).

 ⚡ In 2018, I graduated and certified by Google (and Udacity) as "Google Mobile and Web Specialist", coming as one in the top 1000 developers (selected from over 200,000 candidates from all over the world).